 Qi Gong (Chi Gong) is a practice of aligning breath, movement, and awareness.
 It has roots in Chinese medicine, martial arts, and philosophy.
 It is traditionally viewed as a practice to cultivate and balance qi (chi) or “life energy”.
 There is a visualization and breath awareness connected with each movement.
-Watch the video to learn the movements but be sure to read the written instructions below so you can combine movement with your breath and with visual imagery.
+Watch the video to learn the movements and be sure to read the written instructions below so you can combine movement with your breath and with visual imagery.

 Pay close attention to any physical limitations you may have and only do those movements that are easily within your physical ability.